Migrate legacy nRF Cloud Alerts to Trace Events

 MEMFAULT_TRACE_EVENT_WITH_LOG(low_battery, "Battery: %.2fV", battery_volts);

-For details on how events are grouped and when to prefer each variant, see Trace Events - Trace Event Variants.
+For details on how events are grouped and when to prefer each variant, see Trace event variants in Trace Events.

 3. Configure timestamps

-Both systems use the Date-Time library for timestamps when it is enabled in your application - there is no trade-off here.
-If Date-Time is not enabled, nRF Cloud falls back to a sequence number, while Memfault timestamps events at upload time (which works well for frequently-connected devices).
-Memfault also supports alternate on-device time sources such as a hardware RTC.
+Both systems use the Date-Time library for timestamps when it is enabled in your application, so there is no trade-off.
+If Date-Time is not enabled, legacy nRF Cloud falls back to a sequence number, while Trace Events timestamp events at upload time (which suits frequently connected devices).
+Trace Events also support alternate on-device time sources such as a hardware RTC.
 A single Kconfig option selects the source:

 # nRF91 Series (uses the Nordic Date-Time library)